sbaudoin/sonar-yaml/README.md

 This is due to the fact that SonarQube 9.2 has brought native support to the YAML language.
 See [PR #58](https://github.com/sbaudoin/sonar-yaml/pull/58) and [issue #63](https://github.com/sbaudoin/sonar-yaml/issues/63).
 To fix the issue, please install the plugin version 1.7+

+### Scan fails with "java.lang.UnsupportedOperationException: Can not add the same measure twice"

+This is due to the fact that some other plugin has already saved measures for the YAML files.
+See [issue #70](https://github.com/sbaudoin/sonar-yaml/issues/70).
+This issue is fixed with version 1.8.0.
+If you cannot upgrade, you must disable this plugin or the other plugins that scan YAML files.